-Although satisfactory methods exist to detect homologs with high levels of similarity, accurately detecting homologs at low levels of sequence similarity (remote homology detection) still remains a challenging problem.
-Some of the most popular approaches for remote homology prediction compare a protein with a collection of related proteins using methods such as protein family profiles (Gribskov et al., 1987), PSI-BLAST (Altschul et al., 1997), and hidden Markov models (HMMs) (Krogh et al., 1994; Baldi et al., 1994; Karplus et al., 1998).
-These schemes produce models that are generative in the sense that they build a model for a set of related proteins and then check to see how well this model explains a candidate protein.
+While satisfactory methods exist to detect homologs with

-In recent years, the performance of remote homology detection has been further improved through the use of methods that explicitly model the differences between the various protein families (classes) and build discriminative models.
-In particular, a number of different methods have been developed that build these discriminative models using support vector machines (SVM) (Vapnik, 1998) and have shown, provided there are sufficient data for training, to produce results that are in general superior to those produced by either pairwise sequence comparisons or approaches based on generative models (Jaakkola et al., 2000; Liao and Noble, 2002; Leslie et al., 2002, 2003; Ben-Hur and Brutlag, 2003; Hou et al., 2003, 2004; Saigo et al., 2004; Kuang et al., 2005).
+high levels of similarity, accurately detecting homologs at low levels of sequence similarity (remote homology detection) still remains a challenging problem.
+Over the years, a large number of methods have been developed for homology detection.
+Some of the early methods were based on pairwise sequence comparisons computed using either optimal dynamic programming-based algorithms [23, 28] or various fast approximations [25, 2].
+Better remote homology prediction was later obtained by comparing a protein with a collection of related proteins using methods such as protein family profiles [5], hidden Markov models (HMMs) [15, 3], PSI-BLAST [1], and SAM [14].
+These schemes produced models that were generative in the sense that they built a model for a set of related proteins and then checked to see how well this model explained a candidate protein.
+In recent years, the performance of remote homology detection was greatly improved through the use of methods that explicitly modeled the differences between the various classes (protein families) and built discriminative models.
+These methods by using both sequences known to belong to a particular class (positive examples) and sequences known to be outside this class (negative examples) are better suited for identifying and capturing the rather weak sequence-level signals of the remote homology detection problem.
+A number of different methods have been developed that build these discriminative models using support vector machines (SVM) [29] and have been shown to produce results that are in general superior to those produced by either pairwise sequence comparisons or approaches based on generative models provided that there is sufficient data for training [12, 19, 17, 18, 10, 11, 26, 16].

-A core component of an SVM is the kernel function, which measures the similarity between any pair of examples.
+A core component of an SVM is the kernel function.
+For our purposes, the kernel function measures the similarity between any pair of examples.
 Different kernels correspond to different notions of similarity and can lead to discriminative functions with different performance.
-One approach for deriving a kernel function is to first choose an appropriate feature space (potentially derived from the input space directly), represent each sequence as a vector in that space and then take the inner product (or a function derived from them) between these vectorspace representations as a kernel for the sequences.
+A common approach for deriving a kernel function is to first choose an appropriate feature space, represent each sequence as a vector in that space, and then take the inner product (or a function derived from them) between these vector-space representations as a